module Format: sig .. end

 val open_vbox : int -> unit

-opens a new pretty-printing box
+open_vbox d opens a new pretty-printing box

-with offset d
+with offset d.

 This box is 'vertical': every break hint inside this